lilywugouwu429/pollen-alert-germany/README.md

 | Outlook | smtp.office365.com | 587 | false | true | |
 | Yahoo | smtp.mail.yahoo.com | 587 | false | true | |

-### 4. GitHub Actions Configuration
+### 5. GitHub Actions Configuration

-The repository includes a GitHub Actions workflow file (.github/workflows/pollen_scraper.yml) that is set to run automatically at 7:00 AM UTC (8-9 AM Central European Time) every day.
+The repository includes a GitHub Actions workflow file (.github/workflows/pollen_scraper.yml) that is set to run automatically at 7:00 AM UTC (8-9 AM Central European Time) every day once enabled.

 If you want to modify the run time, you can edit the cron expression in that file: